yamchips/next-app/Learning-notes.md

 To solve this problem, async and await are used, which is recommended in [Next.js website](https://nextjs.org/docs/messages/sync-dynamic-apis#possible-ways-to-fix-it) since the warning occurred on a Server component.

 After adding async and await, a hint shows on await keyword saying "await has no effect on this type of expression".
+This doesn't affect dev mode but causes an error in production.

 To solve this problem, follow [Next.js website's](https://nextjs.org/docs/app/building-your-application/routing/dynamic-routes#typescript) instruction to add a Promise type in the Props.